expertmm/protector/README.md

+# protect
-expertmm Protector mod [protect] based on Protector Redo mod [protect] by TenPlus1
+expertmm Protector mod [protector] based on Protector Redo mod [protector] by TenPlus1

 Protector redo for minetest is a mod that protects a players builds by placing a block that stops other players from digging or placing blocks in that area.

 based on glomie's mod, remade by Zeg9 and reworked by TenPlus1.

+expertmm version changes:
+* (no other changes)
+* readme incorrectly called the mod [protect] where it should be [protector] according to the parent used by the lua scripts
+* fix crashes by doing nil checking

 https://forum.minetest.net/viewtopic.php?f=11&t=9376